Way-to-Front-end-Developer/Version-Control-System/Git/basic.md

 Git commands:

+`git init` - initialized empty Git repository in ...

+**Note**: Git now knows that it should watch the folder you initiated it on.
+Git creates a hidden folder to keep track of changes.

+Files in your Git repository folder can be in one of 2 states:
+`Tracked` - files that Git knows about and are added to the repository
+`Untracked` - files that are in your working directory, but not added to the repository

+One of the core functions of Git is the concepts of the `Staging Environment`, and the `Commit`.

+`git --version` - check version of git
 `git pull` - updates the local line of development with updates from its remote counterpart.
 `git fetch` - command downloads commits, files, and refs from a remote repository into your local repo.